-3 double bedrooms, 1 twin bedroom, 1 sofa bed, 1 shower room, 1 bath room
+3 double bedrooms, 1 twin bedroom with extra bed, 1 sofa bed, 1 shower room, 1 bath room

 Location: Southern Coast of Tuscany